algb12/GraphDS/README.md

 Adding and removing vertices can be accomplished using the `$g->addVertex('v')` and `$g->removeVertex('v')` methods, where `v` is the name of the vertex to be added/removed.

 #### Getting and setting the value of a vertex
 To get the value of a vertex, `$g->vertices['v']->getValue()` can be called.
-To set the value of a vertex, `$g->vertices['v']->setValue(value)` can be called, where `value` is stored as a string.
+To set the value of a vertex, `$g->vertices['v']->setValue(value)` can be called, where `value` can be any storable data-type.

 #### Getting neighbors of a vertex
 Getting the neighbors of a vertex in an undirected graph can be accomplished by using `$g->vertices['v']->getNeighbors()`.

-In a directed graph, `$g->vertices['v']->getInNeighbors` returns an array of all vertices connected by an incoming edge, whereas `$g->vertices['v']->getOutNeighbors()` returns an array of all vertices connected by an outgoing edge to the current vertex. `$g->vertices['v']->getNeighbors()` returns an array of two subarrays, `in` and `out` for incoming and outgoing vertices.
+In a directed graph, `$g->vertices['v']->getInNeighbors()` returns an array of all vertices connected by an incoming edge, whereas `$g->vertices['v']->getOutNeighbors()` returns an array of all vertices connected by an outgoing edge from the current vertex. `$g->vertices['v']->getNeighbors()` returns an array of two subarrays, `in` and `out`, for incoming and outgoing vertices, respectively.

-#### Indegrees and Outdegrees
+#### Indegrees and outdegrees
 The indegree and outdegree of a vertex is simply how many incoming and outgoing vertices are connected to a vertex, respectively.

+Indegrees and outdegrees only apply to directed graphs, since undirected graphs cannot have incoming or outgoing edges.

 The indegree and outdegree of a vertex can be easily determined using `$g->vertices['v']->getIndegree()` and `$g->vertices['v']->getOutdegree()`.

 #### Asserting vertex adjacency
 In any graph, asserting that vertex `B` is adjacent to `A` can be done by calling `$g->vertices['A']->adjacent('B')`.
+If the vertex is adjacent, then `true` is returned, otherwise, `false`.
 Note that in a directed graph, a vertex will be considered as adjacent using the `adjacent` method, no matter whether it is incoming or outgoing.

 In a directed graph, inward and outward adjacency can be asserted by using `$g->vertices['A']->inAdjacent('B')` and `$g->vertices['A']->outAdjacent('B')`, respectively.

 ### Edges
 Edges are the objects that connect vertices together.
-Note that in GraphDS, edges are _not actual_ connections between vertices, but merely _abstract_ connections, meaning that they are stored as separate objects to the vertices.
+Note that in GraphDS, edges are stored as separate objects to the vertices, meaning that they exist independently.
+It is the GraphDS core that manages the relationship between edges and vertices within the graph.

 Edges can be accessed easily via `$g->edge('A', 'B')`, where `A` and `B` are the vertices connected by the edge.
 Note that in an undirected graph, `$g->edge('A', 'B')` and `$g->edge('B', 'A')` are equivalent, whereas in directed graphs, they represent 2 distinct edges.

 #### Real and virtual edges
-In GraphDS, edges are stored as object, and each object takes up space.
+In GraphDS, edges are stored as objects, and each object takes up memory space.
 To reduce the spatial footprint, the `edge` function was introduced in version 1.0.3, which returns both, real edges and "virtual" edges.

 Real edges are actual `DirectedEdge` or `UndirectedEdge` objects, whereas virtual edges are _not_ actually edge objects, but merely a result of the `edge` function returning edge `('A', 'B')`, even when `('B', 'A')` is requested.
-A virtual edge can be modified just like a real edge, with the exception of being removed.
-Virtual edges are not part of directed graphs.
+A virtual edge can be modified just like a real edge.
+Virtual edges are not part of directed graphs, since every directed edge is distinct.

 This is desired behavior, as in undirected graphs, edge `('A', 'B')` would be equivalent to `('B', 'A')`.
 Virtual edges also eliminate the problem of edge duplication in undirected graphs, and therefore also reduce the memory GraphDS takes up.

 #### Adding and removing edges
-To add an edge, simply call `$g->addEdge('A', 'B', 'value')`, where `A` and `B` are the vertices in graph `$g` to be connected by this edge, and `value` an optional value for the edge, which must be numeric.
+To add an edge, simply call `$g->addEdge('A', 'B', 'value')`, where `A` and `B` are the vertices in graph `$g` to be connected by this edge, and `value` is an optional value of the edge.
+The value could be used as the weight of the edge.
 The default value of edges is `null`.

-Note that in undirected graphs, this also adds a "virtual" edge `('B', 'A')` in addition to `('A', 'B')`.
+Note that in undirected graphs, this will result in the "virtual" edge `('B', 'A')` being returned, even if `('A', 'B')` is requested.

 Removing an edge can be accomplished via `$g->removeEdge('A', 'B')`.
 Due to the behavior of virtual edges, this will remove both, the real edge `('A', 'B')` and the virtual edge `('B', 'A')` in an undirected graph, but only the real edge in a directed graph.
+In undirected graphs, edge removal is order-agnostic, meaning that regardless whether a real or virtual edge is supplied, the correct edge will still be removed.

 #### Getting and setting the value of an edge
 To get the value of an edge, `$g->edge('A', 'B')->getValue()` can be called.
 To set the value of an edge, `$g->edge('A', 'B')->setValue(value)` can be called, where `value` can be any storable data-type.

 ## Algorithms
-Since version 1.0.1, GraphDS has support for algorithms. `GraphDS\Algo` is the namespace of algorithms in GraphDS.
+Since version 1.0.1, GraphDS has support for algorithms. `GraphDS\Algo` is the namespace for algorithms in GraphDS.

 In GraphDS, algorithms are treated as separate objects modifying the graph.
 They accept the graph and work on it, but do not impact the graph's core functionality.

-This is what makes GraphDS lean and streamlined, as algorithms only have to be loaded into memory if they are needed, as they are not intrinsic to a graph object.
+This is what makes GraphDS lean and streamlined, as algorithms only have to be loaded into memory whenever they are needed, as they are not intrinsic to a graph object.

 ### Running algorithms
 1. Any algorithm first has to be "used" by PHP, e.g. `use GraphDS\Algo\Algorithm`